 In compliance with TBR B-060: Appeal process regarding fees, charges, and refunds, students have the right to appeal all fees, charges, or refunds assessed to their account if they are believed to be in error.
-Appeals must be submitted in writing to the Student Services Office for a review.
-If the charges are deemed to be appropriate, students may submit their appeal to the President of TCAT-McMinnville for their determination, which will be final.
+Appeals must be submitted in writing to the Student Services Office for review.
+If the charges are deemed to be appropriate, students may submit their appeal to the President of the Tennessee College of Applied Technology for their determination, which will be final.